 Natural gas is primarily methane, whereas propane is key componet of LPG (liquid propane gas).
 Another essential difference is that natural gas is supplied via the main connection and propane (LPG) is supplied in a tank or bottle.

 Natural Gas is initially extracted from the ground and it may also contain Ethane, Butane, Pentane and Pentanes Plus.
 Most of these are usually stripped out for other specific applications before it is passed along through the pipelines.

 Natural gas is supplied by a utility company.
 It is directly piped to your house.
-To hook it up to your barbeque you simply need a direct pipe to your outdoor smoker or grill.
-The only downside to this is once the smoker or barbeque is connected it can’t be moved.
+To hook it up to your barbecue you simply need a direct pipe to your outdoor smoker or grill.
+The only downside to this is once the smoker or barbeque is connected it can’t be moved easily.